 Today we dive head first into the beginning of the defining moment of David's life.
 It's a story that's familiar even to many people who don't know the Bible well-the story of David and Goliath.
-But in the first 37 verses of this chapter, just before the defining moment itself, we find that it was not simply a matter of coincidence or happenstance.
+In the first 37 verses of this chapter, just before the defining moment itself, we find that it was not simply a matter of coincidence or happenstance.
 Instead, David recognized it as his defining moment because he knew God's story and because he knew his own.
-When it mattered, he recognized that his whole life had been preparing him for it all.
+When it mattered, he recognized that his whole life had been preparing him for it.

 We could pull many insights out of these 37 verses, and in fact we will over the next several weeks.
 But today we want to focus on a few things that lie just below the surface that could be missed if we aren't careful.
 See, this defining moment for David could have been someone else's defining moment.
-His brothers came f on the same family and went to the same battle.
-Their stories and David's story surely had many councest in features.
+His brothers came from the same family and went to the same battle.
+Their stories and David's story surely had many of the same features.
 But David was armed with something they weren't.
 David had interpreted his story.
-An councest his understanding of the past that gave him eyes not only to see his future but even to shape it.
+It was his understanding of the past that gave him eyes not only to see his future but even to shape it.
 This is the power of an interpreted story.

-A few verses give us some clues tha fails is so.
-First, as an almost offhanded comment in verse 12, the Scripture tells us that David was the son of in Epi rathite named Jesse.
-It would be easy to miss the significance of this detail if we weren't carcial.
-But we get a clue from another commonly overlooked passage of Scripture-specifically, the genealogy for escis in Matthew 1.
-Matthew 1:5-6 says, "Salmon [was] the father of Boaz, whose mother was Rahab, for az [word content of Obed, whose mother was Ruth, Obed [was] the father of Jesse, and Jesse [was] the father of King David."
-In these two verses we find that David's story was linked to two other great stories for content of content of con
+A few verses give us some clues that this is so.
+First, as an almost offhanded comment in verse 12, the Scripture tells us that David was the son of an Ephrathite named Jesse.
+It would be easy to miss the significance of this detail if we weren't careful.
+Then we get a clue from another commonly overlooked passage of Scripture-specifically, the genealogy of Jesus in Matthew 1.
+Matthew 1:5-6 says, "Salmon [was] the father of Boaz, whose mother was Rahab, Boaz [was] the father of Obed, whose mother was Ruth, Obed [was] the father of Jesse, and Jesse [was] the father of King David."
+In these two verses we find that David's story was linked to two other great stories of Scripture.

 One was Rahab.
-In Joshua's day, when the people of Israel were fighting the Canaanites for the land God promised them, Rahab was a Canaanite prostitute living in Jericho with the time Israelite spies.
+In Joshua's day, when the people of Israel were fighting the Canaanites for the land God promised them, Rahab was a Canaanite prostitute living in Jericho who sheltered Israelite spies.
 In return, when the city was completely destroyed, she and her family were the only ones delivered from Jericho's destruction.

 Then there's Ruth.
 Ruth was a Moabite who married an Israelite who had fled Israel with his family because of a terrible famine.
-But then Ruth's husband, her husband's brother, and her father-in-law all died, which left her mother-in-law Naomi devastated and destitute.
+Then Ruth's husband, her husband's brother, and her father-in-law all died, which left her mother-in-law Naomi devastated and destitute.
 When Naomi went back to Israel, Ruth went with her, even though it was basically a guarantee of abject poverty and no protection from men who might harm them.
 But then her late father-in-law's relative Boaz married Ruth, bought Naomi's husband's land, and enfolded them into his family.
 So Ruth was delivered from the tragedy of a destroyed marriage, harrowing poverty, and status as a foreigner and an outsider.